LLNL/shroud/docs/appendix-A.rst

 returnOneName
 ^^^^^^^^^^^^^

 Pass the pointer to a buffer which the C library will fill.
-The length of the string is implicitly known not to exceed the library variable ``MAXNAME``.
+The length of the string is implicitly known by the library to not exceed the library variable ``MAXNAME``.
+From :file:`clibrary.c`:

 .. literalinclude:: ../regression/run/clibrary/clibrary.c
    :language: c
    :start-after: start returnOneName
    :end-before: end returnOneName

-YAML:
+:file:`clibrary.yaml`:

 .. code-block:: yaml